Contact info for local bands. If you would like your band listed, please fill out the band listing form.

 Traditional and original bluegrass featuring high lonesome harmonies and hot picking and fiddling.

-From Portland, Oregon, Lost Creek delivers a driving blend of bluegrass and old time standards with terrific vocal harmonies and tasteful instrumentation.
-For years they’ve delighted audiences at festivals, pubs, parks, dances, markets, and weddings throughout Oregon and Washington.
+From Portland, Oregon, Lost Creek sings and twangs about happiness and heartache in the bluegrass style.
+For years they’ve delighted audiences at festivals, pubs, dances, and weddings throughout Oregon and Washington.